Categories: Travel

 Albion Falls

-What better thing to do on a summer afternoon than a spontaneous trip to see a waterfall?
+What better thing to do on a lovely afternoon than a spontaneous trip to see a waterfall?

 This cascading waterfall is one of the most popular in the province.
 It’s almost as wide as it is tall, measuring 18 metres by 19 metres.

-Plus it comes with a gorgeous scenic hike through nature.
-Seriously, this is the place to pack a picnic and make a day of.
+Plus, it comes with a gorgeous scenic hike through nature.
+Seriously, this is the place to pack a picnic and make a day of it.
+As it does get busy, try to visit during off-peak times (like early mornings!).

 Darlington Provincial Park